Table of Contents

 Regulators tightened stablecoin rules as the data increasingly resembled payments infrastructure scale rather than niche crypto usage:

-- On-chain transfer volume reported: widely reported datasets put 2025 stablecoin transaction volumes in the tens of trillions of dollars.
+- On-chain transfer volume: widely reported datasets put 2025 stablecoin transaction volumes in the tens of trillions of dollars.

 - Treasury market linkage: stablecoin reserve management has been repeatedly linked to short-term government debt markets, raising financial stability and supervisory scrutiny.